Visualization tools like charts and graphs are really helpful in giving better insights into your data.

 - You can see trends in the data (if any), whether there is an upward or downward trend in weights as the heights increase.

-- You can find out which data points are too far away from the trendline and identify them as outliers.
+- You can find out which data points are too far from the trendline and identify them as outliers.

-Adding a trend line
+Adding a Trend Line

 To add a trend line to your scatter chart, you will need to use the Chart Editor.